keystonejs/keystone/docs/pages/blog/embedded-mode-with-sqlite-nextjs.md

 ## Summary

 Keystone's Embedded mode and SQLite support gives you the option to run a self contained CMS from the same place you keep your frontend code.
 While this option restricts read-write access to people who can run the project in local development, it has advantages with ease of setup, security, and web deployment.
 This is also a great way to deploy a read-only API on the web for content you manage on your computer.

+If you like using Keystone, we'd appreciate a shout out in [Twitter](https://twitter.com/KeystoneJS) and a star in [GitHub](https://github.com/keystonejs/keystone).